Short EBC Trek

 During the 9 days of Everest Base Camp Shortest Trek, you will see more than 42 snow-capped peaks.
 The view includes the 4 highest mountains over eight thousand meters in height.
 These mountains are Mt.
 Everest, Mt.
 Makalu, Mt.
 Lotshe, and mount Choyu.
 Moreover, you get a chance to witness rare breeds of animals and vegetation.
 The trail is home to numerous birds too.
 Trekkers can experience mountains as well as nature’s wonderful creations.

-9 Days Everest Base Camp Shortest Trek is the best way to explore Khumbu in a very short time frame.
+9 Days EBC Trek is the best way to explore Khumbu in a very short time frame.
 Moreohortever, our guides will make it possible without any hiccups.
 All you need to do is to follow his/her guidelines.

 Leave your footprints at the base camp of Mt.
 Everest!

-There are rarely a few places in the world with such a splendid variety of natural beauty as that of Everest region.
+There are rarely a few places in the world with such a splendid variety of natural beauty as the Everest region.
 It is a rare combination of mountains, nature, and culture.
-Everest region’s trekking offers long ranges of snow-capped mountains, crystal clear lakes, turbulent rivers, Buddhist monasteries, and mane walls as well as typical Sherpa Houses.
-During Everest base camp short trek you will go through the beautiful rhododendron forest, you will cross Pristine Rivers, you will see naturally decorated landscapes and you will encounter with several rare and nonrare animals and birds inside the Sagarmatha national park.
+Everest region’s trekking offers long ranges of snow-capped mountains, crystal clear lakes, turbulent rivers, Buddhist monasteries, mane walls as well as typical Sherpa Houses.
+During Everest base camp short trek you will go through the beautiful rhododendron forest, you will cross Pristine Rivers, you will see naturally decorated landscapes and you will encounter with several rare and non-rare animals and birds inside the Sagarmatha national park.

 Moreover, route of Everest base camp short trekking goes through the villages of Sherpa people.
 So, during 9 days of Everest short trek, you will get chance to know the festivals like Loshar, Dumji, Fangi, Yarchyang etc. We designed Everest base camp Short trek itinerary by including general route and minimum required days.

-Book the Everest Base Camp Shortest with HVT.
+Remember us if you are pondering the Everest Base Camp shortest trek.
+HVT guide porters are available in Sep / Oct and Nov from Lukla. with HVT.
 We have an excellent team of travel planners.
 Therefore, our trips are scientific and worthwhile.
 Knit the best memory of the Everest region by holidaying for just 9 days.

 Everest Base Camp Short Trek - 9 days